Terminal49/t49-api-documentation/docs/In Depth Guides/Web-Hooks.md

 -->
 The pod_terminal is a relationship of the container.
 When the pod_terminal changes the id is included.
 The terminal will be serialized in the included models.

 N.B. the `container_updated_event` also has a relationship to a `terminal` which refers to where the information came from.
 Currently this is always the POD terminal.
-In the future this may be the final destination terminal.
+In the future this may be the final destination terminal or an off-dock location.
 ```json
 {
   "data": {